Personal cheat on Docker Basics

 Each of those subdirectories has files, json, and layersize.
 And a

 subdirectory.
-You can also run docker info
+You can also run docker info as explained in the

 docker info section later in this document.